 A more detailed title for this course might be "Stochastic Modeling of Time-Dependent Systems."
 We will be focusing almost entirely on dynamic models of random phenomena, and in particular, the most well-studied class of such models: Markov chains.
+The majority of the class will focus on Markov models in discrete time; with this background the development of Markov models in continuous time becomes straightforward.
+Time permitting, we will conclude with extensions and applications of the basic theory.
 The tentative list of topics (not necessarily in order of presentation):

-- 1. Markov models in discrete time - (a) Basic definitions, calculating transition probabilities - (b) Classification of states; recurrence and transience
+- 1. Markov models in discrete time (10 lectures)

+- (a) Basic definitions, calculating transition probabilities

+- (b) Classification of states; recurrence and transience

 - (c) Absorption probabilities and hitting times

 - (d) Invariant distributions

 - (e) Convergence to equilibrium

 - (f) Strong Markov property

 - (g) Regeneration and LLN for Markov chains

 - (h) Reversibility

+- (i) Markov chain Monte Carlo and the Gibbs sampler

-- 2. Markov models in continuous time
+- 2. Markov models in continuous time (5 lectures)

 - (a) The exponential distribution and the Poisson process

 - (b) Generators

 - (c) Forward and backward equations

 - (d) The jump chain

 - (e) Analogs of discrete time results

+- (f) Queueing models

-- 3. Applications
+- 3. Further directions (2-3 lectures)

-- (a) Queueing
+- (a) Financial models

-- (b) Markov decision theory
+- (b) Algorithmic models

-- (c) Simulation

 The focus of the course will be on modeling and applications of the theory.
-Students seeking a more pure mathematical treatment of the subject should consider taking Stat 217.
+Students seeking a more pure mathematical treatment of the subject should consider taking Statistics 217.